GAMBIA

 Indicator Functional/accounting separation for operators with significant market power

-Taiwan does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
-However, accounting separation is mandated.
+It is reported that Gambia mandates functional and accounting separation for operators with significant market power (SMP) in the telecom market.

 Coverage Telecommunications sector